752963e64/AwfuLite/README.md

 - removed plugins and now loading them using a list.
 - reloading modules works out of the box without overlaping...
 - swapped some keybinding to more common one... (at least for me...)
-- added accurate scrolling methods to every view using needing a scroll method.
+- added accurate scrolling methods to every view needing a scroll method.

 ## TODO
 - focus between plugin and active doc